Skhem02/Self-Driving-Car-Project/README.md

 ## License

-- This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License.
+See the LICENSE file for details.

 ## Acknowledgments

+- This project is based on the Autopilot-TensorFlow project by SullyChen.
+See License.txt for its license.
 - Inspired by the NVIDIA End-to-End Self-Driving Car model.
 - Thanks to the open-source community for various libraries used in this project.